Volunteer Services, West Suffolk NHS Foundation Trust

 The Friends of West Suffolk Hospital support the hospital through fundraising.
 The Friends Shop provides shopping facilities in the main entrance of West Suffolk Hospital, proceeds from which are 'gifted' back to our hospital.
 A ward trolley service for patients to purchase items is also provided.

-To generally assist with the smooth running of the unit by undertaking non-nursing duties under the direction of nursing staff .Tasks include talking to patients, making drinks and giving out snacks for patients under the direction of staff.
+To welcome and spend time with patients and generally assist with the smooth running of the unit under the direction of nursing staff

 Newmarket Community Hospital